 Map of funeral costs across the UK

 Costs vary across the country, but to give an indicative sense of the range of cost, we’ve shown the most expensive and the most affordable in the graphics below.
 Greater London has by far the most expensive land for burial.
-Our image below breaks down the areas of London in further detail.
+Our image below breaks down the areas of London and the South East in further detail.

 In some areas of the UK, the largest city in the region involves some of the higher costs.
 Data in the report suggests that is not universally the case.
-In Scotland, for instance, both the highest and lowest costs for burial funeral are in Glasgow.
+In Scotland, for instance, both the highest and lowest costs for burial funeral are in the Glasgow area.
 In Wales, Cardiff is the cheapest area for cremation funerals.

 So it doesn’t always follow that the more populous areas are necessarily more expensive.
 Indeed, some areas that are quite rural can have higher costs.